Once you receive the ballot, carefully read and follow the instructions.

 Be sure to bring one of the following photo IDs:

 A Washington driver’s license or state ID card

 If you don’t have a photo ID and want to vote in person, you’ll have to vote a provisional ballot.
 Your ballot will count if the signature on your ballot declaration matches the signature on your voter registration record.

-Absentee voters do not need to provide ID in Washington state.
+You do not need to provide ID to vote by absentee ballot.

 Local Election Office: This is the government office responsible for running elections in your region.
 Theses are the best people to contact if you have any questions at all about voting in your state.